den-wdi-1/sql/README.md

 => #<User id: 1, first_name: "jay", last_name: "nappy"...rest of object >
 ```

-There's SQL!!!
+There's our SQL!!!

 ```SQL
 SELECT  "users".* FROM "users"   ORDER BY "users"."id" DESC LIMIT 1
 ```

-The Ruby/Rails scripts get converted to raw SQL before querying the database.
-You'll know the underlying concepts and query language for how the data you ask for gets returned to you.
+The Ruby/Rails scripts gets converted to raw SQL before querying the database.
+So now you know the underlying concepts and query language for how the data gets returned to you.

 Answer these questions: